GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 This is an immediate parallel of the ray-based rendering techniques used for light (ray tracing).
 Each ray travels in a straight line in the air until it hits a wall.
 It then deviates by following a simplistic specular reflection model.
-The assumption that all reflections are specular boils down to supposing the walls' surface being ideally rigid.
+The assumption that all reflections are specular boils down to supposing the walls' surface to be ideally rigid.
 This implies that all sound wave properties are neglected, and thus, diffraction effects are entirely neglected.
 There are two main categories of #acr("GA") methods: the image source techniques and the ray tracing ones.
-Rindel @rindel_computer_1995 gives a clear overview of those two families of methods along with their respective advantages and drawbacks.
+Rindel @rindel_computer_1995 gives a clear overview of those two families of methods, along with their respective advantages and drawbacks.
-Both categories are further explained in the next two paragraphs.
+Both categories are further explained in the following two paragraphs.
 // Room acoustics equation
 Siltanen et al. @siltanen_room_2007 propose a general formulation for the #acr("GA") approach to sound rendering.
 They introduce the _room acoustic rendering equation_, which aims to provide a unifying framework for the diverse #acr("GA") techniques (beam tracing, ray tracing, image source, etc.).